-Counselling Services are available on each campus through telephone, email and video appointments and can be booked online.
-If you need counselling support outside of regular office hours or in a different language see section below titled: 24/7 support.
+Counselling Services are available on each campus through telephone, email, video and in-person appointments and can be booked online.
+If you need counselling support outside of regular office hours or in a different language see the section below titled: 24/7 support.

 Sometimes we all need a little help.
 While attending North Island College all registered students may seek free, professional and confidential counselling support.